ZenkoWu/AnimeLove/README.md

 # Anime Website
+The developed website can be viewed [at this link](https://anime-love-five.vercel.app/).

 Welcome to AnimeLove!
 This is a site designed to help anime fans find and track information about their favorite anime, manga, and characters.
 Here you can find, filter the data, view card descriptions, select a viewing mode and add everything to your favorites.